Learn more about the link between vision and balance from a pediatric physical therapist’s point of view.

-Often, vision problems are not detected until they have impacted overall development.
+Often, problems with the visual system are not detected until they have impacted overall development.
 And, it is very difficult to differentiate between a true motor issue and one that has been significantly impacted by a visual deficit without proper intervention from eye specialists.

 How to Tell When Vision is Impacting Motor Skills